 To run a custom report, select the report from the Run Reports menu, as seen below in a screen shot for CLA faculty reports:

 Once you select the custom report you want to run, you'll be taken to a screen to select report options:

 After choosing report parameters (date, options, file format, etc), click the Run Report button and a file will be downloaded to your computer.

 Ad Hoc reports are addressed in the next question.

-From the Run Reports Menu, click "Create a New Report":
+From the Run Reports Menu, click "Create a New Report".

-A box will appear with three options:
+A box will appear with two options

 To create an Ad Hoc report, you must select the Spreadsheet option.
 Don't worry, you'll be able to select the way you want to export your data.
 A screen will open with several options you must select.
 The first selection is the Date Range.
 You can choose to run a report on all dates or select a range.
 Note that if you want to run a report on an Academic Year, you must enter August 16 as the start month and day and August 15 as the end month and day.